 In the last decade, Edinburgh has become one of the most thriving UK tech hubs.
-This is confirmed by a recent Tech Nation UK report which shows that the city has seen a 536% increase in digital start-ups between 2006 and 2016.
+This is confirmed by a recent Tech Nation UK report which shows that the city has seen a 536% increase in digital start-ups .

 Tech workers can also find exciting digital start-ups in Glasgow where the tech sector contributes £1.31bn in gross value to the city’s economy.
-Additionally, in Dundee the tech cluster has almost doubles its turnover since 2014.
+Additionally, in Dundee the tech cluster has almost doubles its turnover in the last 6 years.

 The Scottish Government have created a new marketing campaign, ‘Scotland Is Now’ which was launched earlier this year.
 This campaign aims to draw more talent into the country by highlighting Scotland’s openness to students, migrants, investors and visitors.
 Could this be the start of Scotland trying to close the gender gap in the tech industry?